vld-bgdn/ansible-repo-mirror/README.md

 # ansible-repo-mirror
-Playbook for adding repository mirror to the hosts of lab.bgdn.io
+Playbooks to prepare hosts for the upgrade.
+Getting system information, adding a repository (mirror) to lab.bgdn.io hosts